nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_storage.rst

 Sample
 ******

-The usage of this library is demonstrated in the :ref:`storage_sample` sample.
+The usage of this library is demonstrated in the :ref:`bm_storage_sample` sample.

 Dependencies
 ************